When will Making Tax Digital happen and whom might it affect?

 The intention is that the figures are produced from digital records (which can include Excel spreadsheets in the right circumstances) and manual records will no longer be appropriate.
 It is a new portal.

-So if you currently use a software programme to transmit directly to HMRC, the portal details kept within your software will need to be changed at the right time, and you will need to check your software is up to date to enable such new digital transmission.
+So if you currently use a software program to transmit directly to HMRC, the portal details kept within your software will need to be changed at the right time, and you will need to check your software is up to date to enable such new digital transmission.

 When do you need to start?